PardixLabs/feraldeps-core/README.md

    java -jar target/feraldeps-*.jar
    ```
 2. In the GUI, select a Gradle/Maven project folder and click **Scan**.
-3. Review the generated report; export HTML/CSV if desired.
+3. Review the generated report; export HTML if desired.

 ## Configuration